jewelsofthought/neshama/site/posts/tol/final/11-decisions.md

 5. [Disputes](#disputes)
 6. [Threads (flow of information)](#threads-flow-of-information)

-[NOTE: (12-2021) I have referred to the affinity groups as af-groups - which is not the right name.
+{NOTE: (12-2021) I have referred to the affinity groups as af-groups - which is not the right name.
 I propose calling them the _A-groups_.
-They are after all, the primary concern for the network as a whole.]
+They are after all, the primary concern for the network as a whole.}

 ### Decision-making